Monday, January 31, 2022

 Santa Susana Foothills

-remnants of spiderwebs in cracks of sandstone;
+remnants of spiderwebs in cracks of sandstone,

-remnants of giants that gnash dreaming teeth,
+remnants of giants that gnash teeth dreaming,

-till the spiders weave again.
+waiting for the spiders to spin again.

-deadly nightshade swallows the sun
+nightshade swallows the sun

-with the instinct-wrath of a viper on a mouse.
+deadly with the instinct-wrath of viper-on-mouse.

-coyotes raise their eldritch piccolos,
+the wind moans as coyotes raise their eldritch piccolos

 brushless ashen faces of burnt slopes.

-dawn swarms boulders with spray-paint pentacles
+dawn swarms boulders with spray-painted pentacles

-near sage that cat-licks a flipped car,
+near sage leaves that cat-lick a flipped car,

 maybe Charles Manson’s rusty chassis,

-maybe his enslaved killer cultists,
+maybe, who knows, his enslaved killer cultists',

-or maybe just another big bust coffin crash
+or maybe another big bust coffin crash

-from a failed, B-grade movie set.
+from a B-grade movie set.

-just another day, gnashed by sandstone and wind,
+just another day gnashed by sandstone,

 dust and rust settling into cracks,

-coyotes, vipers, bats, mice mice mice, char char char
+coyotes, vipers, bats mice mice mice char char char

-amorous murderers
+those amorous murderers

-till the spiders weave again.
+when the spiders spin again.

 ===========================